How to use essential oils

 The ideal oils for beginners are those that come with many benefits and applications.
 You can find a use for each of them in about every corner of your home and facet of your life.
 Here are the top ten oils recommended for those who are new to essential oils.

-Top 10 Essential Oils for Those Who Are New to Oils
+Top 10 Oils for Beginners

 • Peppermint - Peppermint’s cool, crisp scent and tingling touch make it one of the most versatile oils.
 Rub it into fatigued muscles after a run or fitness class for a refreshing post-workout cooldown.